How to Use the Rule of 72 to double my money

 It is time to practice this financial workout using different scenarios (different interest rates and investment principal) and find your “sweet spot”.
 There are indeed many investments that have historically provided an annual rate of returns from 1% up to 12 % (stock market, bond market, real estate, P2P and crowd-funding).

 What would be your ideal annual rate of return?
 How long will it take for you to double your investments?

 - The Rule of 72 is reasonably accurate for interest rates between 6 and 10.
 When dealing with rates outside this range, the rule can be adjusted by adding or subtracting 1 from 72 for every 3 points the interest rate diverges from the 8% threshold.
 For example, the 11% annual compounding interest rate is 3 percentage points higher than 8%.

-- The Rule assume that any earning is annually re-invested (i.e. the interest is annually compounded).
+- The Rule assumes that any earning is annually re-invested (i.e. the interest is annually compounded).

-- All these examples only consider a fixed principal: it is not considered the possibility of further monthly/annual funds to top up the principal.
+- All these examples only consider a fixed principal: the possibility of further monthly/annual funds to top up the principal is not considered.